juhasev/sample-ninja-help/dynamic-profiling-page.md

 Click on **dots** -button to display additional actions for each **Data Variable**.
 The Edit variable button conveniently allows for any missing translation/s to be added to the variables.
 Data Variable statistics can also be pulled from this menu without having to go back **Data Variables**.

 ### Displaying questions conditionally
-You may want to display some question conditionally.
+You may want to display some questions conditionally.
 For example let's imagine we have 3 dependant questions:

 A) Car ownership
 - Yes